MIUICzech-Slovak/MA-XML-7.0-CZECH/README.md

 XML_MIUI-v6
 ===========

 MIUI-v6 translation for all supported devices.
-MIUI Translation: **kynio**
+MIUI Translation: **Kynio**

 MIUI China is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

-SLOVAK strings by miui.cz are under a
+CZECH strings by miui.cz are under a
 - [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.](http://creativecommons.org/licenses/by-nc-sa/3.0/)

 Based on a work at http://miui.com